 another great meal at Zum Grunen Baum

 Though it was a filling meal, we still had room for Apfelküchle and Bierpfirsch, a beery peach dessert topped with cream.
-We finished off with their homemade Zwetchenbrand, a fiery plum brandy.
+We finished off with their homemade Zwetchgenbrand, a fiery plum brandy.

 a pair of desserts were a great finish